 Who Attends HOA Board Meetings, and Why?

 Homeowner’s association board meetings are typically attended by a mix of property owners who live in the governed community, renters, and HOA board members.
 Some meetings are open to the public and provide an opportunity for open communication between these groups, while others are closed to non-board members.
-In these meetings, they give everyone a chance to voice their concerns and share their ideas on how to improve the community.
+In these meetings, they give everyone a chance to voice their concerns and share their ideas on improving the community.

 What Is Discussed in HOA Board Meetings?